-This Supplement addresses different processes for collaboration and exchange of information with other qualified organizations, including a generic process for developing an ITU-T document (Recommendation, Supplement, etc.) in collaboration with another organization with the aim of producing documents that are identical (or technically-aligned) in both organizations.
+Supplement 5 to the ITU-T A-series Recommendations addresses different processes for collaboration and exchange of information with other qualified organizations, including a generic process for developing an ITU-T document (Recommendation, Supplement, etc.) in collaboration with other organizations, with the aim of producing documents that are identical (or technically-aligned).